Don't Say You Love Me (Fifth Harmony song): Music video

+Reception

 Digital Spy's writer Joe Anderton praised the video as "suitably melancholic", with the members "posing against walls in a tatty building looking all moody and doing basic armography to let you know this is Serious Stuff."
 Megan Mann of the Salute magazine commented that the video was "beautiful in its simplicity."
 She also found several parallels between the video for "Don't Say You Love Me" and that of the Spice Girls' “Goodbye" (1998).
 As Mann perceived, the video ends the same way: with the four members linking arms before closing the door.
 For Abby Jones who described the visual as "dramatic" in his written article published on Billboard website, the group is "angelic" in their gowns.
+As of February 2024, the music video has achieved over 71 million views on YouTube.

 Live performances

 Fifth Harmony first performed "Don't Say You Love Me" live during their appearance on MTV's reboot of Total Request Live alongside "He Like That" on October 27, 2017.
 The performance marked a change of scenery for TRL live performances, with the group singing in the studio instead of on a stage set up in Times Square, which was where the bulk of performers were situated in the first week.
 Billboard's Caitlin Kelley wrote positively about their vocal performance and synchronized harmonization.
 Similarly, Mike Wass of Idolator felt that their vocals were "on point".
 They also performed in February 2018 on Hollywood Boulevard to a small crowd of fans.

-On tour the song was performed in a stripped-down setting in a similar vein to the music video, different to the majority of the other performed songs on the tour which included dedicated choreography.
-For their last performance as a group and the last show of the PSA Tour, they sang the song last out of all the others.
-The performance also included songs such as "Work from Home", "All in My Head (Flex)" and "Down".
+On their PSA Tour, the song was performed in a stripped-down setting in a similar vein to the music video, different to the majority of the other performed songs on the tour which included dedicated choreography.